Industry challenges the FDA’s 2020 graphic warning label rule on First Amendment grounds.

 On August 5, 2020, the industry plaintiffs filed a combined motion for summary judgment and preliminary injunction.

 On October 14, 2020, the Public Health Law Center filed an amicus brief in support of the government defendants’ cross-motion for summary judgment.
 View the Public Health Law Center’s brief here.
 The cross-motions for summary judgment have been put on hold until further developments in the parallel R.J.
 Reynolds v.
-FDA case.
+FDA case, with the most recent order issued on November 24, 2021.

 The case is ongoing.
 The graphic warning rule’s effective date has already been postponed by the court in the parallel R.J.
 Reynolds v.
-FDA case until July 13, 2022.
+FDA.
 Further briefing in this case has been suspended while the parallel litigation proceeds.